-Among adults, fruit and vegetable consumption by males and fruit consumption by females is most common among those with lower levels of educational attainment.
-Physical activity outside work increases sharply with increased levels of educational attainment for both men and women, more steeply than for the EU as a whole.
-In-work physical activity is markedly lower among men and women with tertiary education than others.
+Among adults, fruit consumption is greater among men and women with lower levels of educational attainment than others.
+Physical activity outside work increases with increased levels of educational attainment for both men and women with a slightly shallower gradient than for the EU as a whole.
+In work physical activity decreases with increased levels of educational attainment - more sharply than for the EU as a whole for both men and women.
 Among women both obesity and pre-obesity decrease with level of educational attainment more sharply than for the EU as a whole, as does obesity among men.
-Conversely, pre-obesity among men increases with increasing educational attainment.

-Daily alcohol consumption decreases with level of educational attainment for men, although the gradient is less steep than for the EU as a whole.
-Heavy episodic drinking at least monthly increases with increased educational attainment for both men and women, more steeply than for the EU as a whole.
+Daily alcohol consumption decreases with level of educational attainment for men - more steeply than for the EU as a whole.
+Heavy episodic drinking at least monthly also decreases with increased educational attainment for men, in contrast to the reverse pattern for the EU as a whole.